 All forward-looking statements included in this website are based on the beliefs, expectations and opinions of management and information available to the Company on the date the statements are made.
 The Company expressly disclaims any obligation to update publicly, or otherwise, these statements, whether as a result of new information, future events or otherwise except to the extent required by law, rule or regulation.
 Readers should not place undue reliance on forward-looking statements.
 Readers should carefully review the cautionary statements and risk factors contained in this and all other documents that the Company files from time to time with regulatory authorities.

-Specific reference is made to PolyMet’s most recent Annual Report on Form 20-F and in our other filings with Canadian securities authorities and the U.S. Securities Exchange Commission, including our Report on Form 6-K providing information with respect to our operations, for a discussion of some of the risk factors and other considerations underlying forward-looking statements.
+Specific reference is made to PolyMet’s most recent Annual Information Form and in our other filings with Canadian securities authorities and the U.S. Securities and Exchange Commission, including the Company’s Form 40-F, for a discussion of some of the risk factors and other considerations underlying forward-looking statements.
+The Annual Information Form contains the Company’s mineral resource and other data as required under National Instrument 43-101.

 CAUTIONARY NOTE TO U.S. INVESTORS